dfttoolkit package¶

 dfttoolkit.benchmarking module¶

-- class dfttoolkit.benchmarking.BenchmarkAims(benchmark_dirs: List[str])[source]¶
+- class dfttoolkit.benchmarking.BenchmarkAims(benchmark_dirs: list[str])[source]¶

 Bases: